TheCarsonWest/nerd-emoji/APCHEM/Reaction Rates.md

 Chemical kinetics is the study of reaction rates, which is the speed at which reactants are converted into products.
 Understanding reaction rates is crucial for controlling [[chemical reactions]] and optimizing industrial processes.
-Several factors influence reaction rates, including reactant concentrations, temperature, surface area, and the presence of catalysts.
+Several factors influence reaction rates, including reactant concentrations, [[Temperature]], surface area, and the presence of catalysts.

 ## Factors Affecting [[Reaction Rates]]
 ### Reactant Concentration